pola-rs/polars-book/docs/user-guide/concepts/expressions.md

 However, expressions are also used within other operations:

-- taking the mean of a group in a `groupby` operation
+- taking the mean of a group in a `group_by` operation
-- calculating the size of groups in a `groupby` operation
+- calculating the size of groups in a `group_by` operation
 - taking the sum horizontally across columns

 `Polars` performs these core data transformations very quickly by: